Matthew Phillips QC

 Year of Call:

-Matthew Phillips practises in the following fields: Clinical Negligence, Personal Injury and Sport.
+Matthew Phillips QC practises in the following fields: Clinical Negligence, Personal Injury and Sport.

 In the field of personal injury Matthew specialises in asbestos related disease claims and catastrophic head and spinal injuries.